 - 1. Find and open the \NWSERVER\STARTUP.NCF file. - Enable asynchronous event notification by finding the LOAD SCSIHD.CDM line and adding AEN to the end of the line.
 The following line provides an example for a line that enables asynchronous event notification: LOAD SCSIHD.CDM AEN - 3.
 Set multipathing support by adding the following line to the top of the file: SET MULTI-PATH SUPPORT=ON - 4.
 Configure the host bus adapters (HBAs) by performing the following steps: - a.
 Locate a line in the file that loads a fibre-channel HBA (for example LOAD QL2300.HAM SLOT=101). - b.
-Add the LUNS, MAXLUNS, ALLPATHS, and PORTNAMES parameters, separated by spaces, to the end of the line.
+Add the following parameters to the end of the line, separated by spaces: /LUNS /MAXLUNS=## /ALLPATHS /PORTNAMES.
 Use the following syntax:

+'''

+LOAD adapter_driver_file.HAM SLOT=slot_number /LUNS /MAXLUNS=max number luns /ALLPATHS

+'''

-LOAD adapter_driver_file SLOT=slot_number /LUNS /MAXLUNS=max_number_luns /ALLPATHS /PORTNAMES where adapter_driver_file is the file name for the HBA driver, slot_number is the number of the slot where the HBA is located, and max_number_luns is the maximum number of logical unit numbers (LUNs) that are allowed during the LUN scan.
+where adapter_driver_file is the file name for the HBA driver, slot_number is the number of the slot where the HBA is located, and max_number_luns is the maximum number of logical unit numbers (LUNs) that are allowed during the LUN scan.

-An example line is provided below:

-LOAD QL2300.HAM SLOT=101 /LUNS /MAXLUNS=64 /ALLPATHS /PORTNAMES
+An example line is provided below: LOAD QL2300.HAM SLOT=101 /LUNS /MAXLUNS=64 /ALLPATHS /PORTNAMES